Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Experiments

 \subsubsection{Memory Cost}

-Fig.~\ref{fig:matrix} shows the memory cost of the RTX 3090 GPU and our FPGA accelerator on the ATIS dataset with different model configurations and data formats.
-For GPU memory, we list two metrics: total memory (extracted from the ${\rm nvidia}$-${\rm smi}$ command) and reserved memory (extracted with the CUDA ${\rm memory}\_{\rm reserved}$ functions).
-The former measures the memory cost in the entire training process, including the Pytorch back-end overhead.
-The latter measures only the memory occupied by the model parameters and intermediate variables used in the training.
+Fig.~\ref{fig:matrix} shows the memory cost of the RTX 3090 GPU and our FPGA accelerator on the ATIS dataset with different model configurations.
+For GPU memory, we report two metrics: total memory (extracted from the ${\rm nvidia}$-${\rm smi}$ command) and reserved memory (extracted with the CUDA ${\rm memory}\_{\rm reserved}$ functions).
+The former measures the memory cost in the entire training process, encompassing model allocations as well as framework-level overheads.
+In contrast, the reserved memory reflects only the portion occupied by model parameters, activations, and optimizer states.
 The computing memory of FPGA is the on-chip memory consumption collected from the RTL implementation report.
+Unlike GPUs, FPGAs allow for explicit allocation of BRAM and URAM, offering deterministic and fragmentation-free memory usage.

-Benefiting from the hardware and algorithm co-design for tensor-compressed training, our FPGA accelerator can perform on-device training with $21.3\times$ to $42.3\times$ lower memory cost compared to tensor-compressed training on GPU.
-Our optimized on-chip memory management leads to $1.5\times$ to $2.7 \times$ memory reduction compared to the reserved memory cost on the GPU.
+Benefiting from the hardware and algorithm co-design for tensor-compressed training, our FPGA accelerator can perform on-device training with $20.7\times$ to $42.2\times$ lower memory cost compared to tensor-compressed training on GPU.
+When excluding the framework-level overhead on the GPU, our BTT algorithm achieves a $2.3\times$ to $4.2\times$ memory reduction on the GPU compared to a standard matrix-based Transformer.
+Furthermore, our fine-grained on-chip memory management offers an additional $1.5\times$ to $2.7\times$ memory reduction relative to the GPU’s reserved memory footprint.